-The North Atlantic Oscillation winter index for 2005 was 0.47 SD above normal.
-However, arctic outflow to the Northwest Atlantic was weaker-than-normal as the most significant SLP anomalies were shifted to the east.
-Annual air temperatures were above normal throughout the Northwest Atlantic from West Greenland to Baffin Island to Labrador and Newfoundland.
-Sea-ice extent and duration on the Newfoundland and Labrador Shelf remained below average for the 11th consecutive year.
-As a consequence, water temperatures on the Newfoundland and Labrador Shelf remained well above normal in 2005, continuing the warm trend experienced since the mid-to-late 1990s.
-The 2005 values however decreased slightly over the record highs of 2004.
-Salinities on the NL Shelf, which were lower than normal throughout most of the 1990s, increased to the highest observed in over a decade during 2002 and have remained above normal during the past 3 years.
+The North Atlantic Oscillation winter index for 2006 was slightly below normal at 0.4 SD, while the sea-level pressure difference between Greenland and Newfoundland was significantly below normal.
+As a result, arctic outflow to the Northwest Atlantic was weaker-than-normal resulting in record high annual air temperatures in some locations and above normal values throughout the Northwest Atlantic from West Greenland to Baffin Island to Labrador and Newfoundland.
+Sea-ice extent and duration on the Newfoundland and Labrador Shelf remained below average for the 12th consecutive year.
+Consequently, water temperatures on the Newfoundland and Labrador Shelf remained well above normal in 2006, continuing the warm trend experienced since the mid-to-late 1990s.
+The annual values for 2006 increased over 2005 values even surpassing the record highs of 2004.
+However, data from late fall surveys show a decrease in sub-surface temperatures as slightly colder water moved southward over the area.
+Salinities on the NL Shelf, which were lower than normal throughout most of the 1990s, increased to the highest observed in over a decade during 2002 and have remained above normal during the past 4 years.